pal1000/mesa-dist-win/buildscript/readme.md

 Extract in `.`.
 Be warned that the archive is double packed.
 Rename extracted folder to `mesa`.
 - [Git for Windows 32 or 64-bit](https://git-scm.com/download/win);

 You can use the portable version if you don't want to bloat your system too much, but you have to add it to PATH.
-Required due to Scons 3.0.0 support requiring a patch on Mesa code, now that Scons is always up-to-date.
 - [LLVM source code](http://llvm.org/);

 Extract LLVM code in `.`.
 Rename extracted folder to `llvm`.
 If you use Visual Studio 2017, LLVM 4.0 is the minimum version that supports it.